Valerianjones1/mat-mod-2020-2021/lab 01/report/report/report.md

 romanfont: PT Serif
 sansfont: PT Sans
 monofont: PT Mono
-mainfontoptions: Ligatures=TeX
+mainfontoptions: Ligatures=MiKTeX
-romanfontoptions: Ligatures=TeX
+romanfontoptions: Ligatures=MiKTeX
-sansfontoptions: Ligatures=TeX,Scale=MatchLowercase
+sansfontoptions: Ligatures=MiKTeX,Scale=MatchLowercase
 monofontoptions: Scale=MatchLowercase
 indent: true
-pdf-engine: pdflatex
+pdf-engine: xelatex
 header-includes:
   - \linepenalty=10 # the penalty added to the badness of each line within a paragraph (no associated penalty node) Increasing the value makes tex try to have fewer lines in the paragraph.
   - \interlinepenalty=0 # value of the penalty (node) added after each line of a paragraph.